Al Shabaab claim attack on Turkish mission in Somalia, three dead

 Turkey has also sought a greater diplomatic role in the region, including brokering dialogue this year between Somalia and Somaliland.

+The United States condemned the attack, saying that Turkey, a NATO ally, had played an important role in helping Somalia emerge from two decades of conflict.

+"This cowardly act will not shake our commitment to continue working for the brighter, more democratic and prosperous future the people of Somalia deserve," State Department spokeswoman Jen Psaki said in a statement.

-(Additional reporting by Humeyra Pamuk in Ankara and Ayla Jean Yackley in Istanbul; Editing by George Obulutsa, Raissa Kasolowsky and David Evans)
+(Additional reporting by Humeyra Pamuk in Ankara and Ayla Jean Yackley in Istanbul, and Arshad Mohammed in Washington; Editing by George Obulutsa, Raissa Kasolowsky, David Evans and Peter Cooney)